About Reserve Materials

 In addition, we highly recommend that you place on reserve any films you plan to show in class.

-For the Fall 2020 trimester, all reserves are electronic.
 We strongly encourage faculty to manage electronic reserves through the library, because we scan book chapters and journal articles with Optical Character Recognition to help keep you in compliance with Section 504 of the Rehabilitation Act of 1973 and Title II of the ADA.
 Material you plan to show in class can be made available through both tangible (print, DVD, CD, etc.) and electronic (pdf, mp3, web link, etc.) formats at each of the libraries.

 Tangible reserve items are shelved at the Circulation Desk in each library and are grouped in OBIS with other materials on reserve for your course.